Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

 KVM TDX creation flow
 =====================
-In addition to the standard KVM flow, new TDX ioctls need to be called.
+In addition to the woke standard KVM flow, new TDX ioctls need to be called.
 The control flow is as follows:

 #.
 Check system wide capability